btrettel/flt/docs/genunits.md

 - Compiler support for derived type I/O, particularly with namelists, varies.
 - Need for interprocedural optimization (`-flto`, `-ipo`, etc.) for inlining.
 - Handling log with units (for example: `log(x) - log(y)`) and non-integer exponentiation (for example: `(x**gamma)*(x_0**(1.0-gamma))`.
 Write so that log argument is unitless and non-integer exponent is unitless.
 Is this always possible if the output unit is a reasonable one?
+- Limited ranges of exponents and associated changing settings to make exponent ranges wider as needed.
+    - But: Going outside of the expected units, unintentionally formalized by genunits, should have at least a warning as it indicates a contradiction in your problem specification.

 ## Compiler comparison table (to-do)